Suesong314/practice/readme.md

-This is some practice for me.
+This is some practice for myself.